BitEU/FENDER/readme.md

 FENDER is a powerful tool for extracting GPS location data from vehicle telematics binary files.
 It supports multiple vehicle manufacturers and provides an easy-to-use interface for forensic investigators and researchers.

 ## Feedback
 Your input helps make FENDER better!
 Please share bugs, feature requests, or suggestions by [creating a GitHub Issue](https://github.com/BitEU/FENDER/issues/new).
-Include details like your OS, file type, test file, and steps to reproduce any issues.
+Include the diagnostic details in your test file, as well as your logs/fender.log file.

+I would also appreciate any assistance with analyzing QNX systems, as all of my attempts have failed thusfar.
+If you have experience in this, please contact me and we can work on adding it to FENDER!

 ## **Table of Contents**